masipila/openhab-spot-price-optimizer/doc/Boiler-control-points-example.md

 # Usage example: Optimizing a boiler to heat domestic hot water on the cheapest hours
-This documenation page shows an example how to use the `openhab-spot-price-optimizer` to find cheapest hours of the day to heat the domestic hot water with a boiler.
+This documenation page gives an example how to use the `openhab-spot-price-optimizer` to find cheapest hours of the day to heat the domestic hot water.

 # Pre-requisites
-- The boiler can be controlled via openHAB, in other words there is an Item that can turn the boiler ON and OFF.
+- The boiler can be controlled with an openHAB Item.
   - [See example how to control boiler via openHAB](./Boiler-example.md)
 - Fetching of spot prices is working
   - [See example of how to fetch spot prices from Entso-E API](./Entso-E-example.md)